Axiom of choice: Independence

-One argument given in favor of using the axiom of choice is that it is convenient to use it because it allows one to prove some simplifying propositions that otherwise could not be proved.
-Many theorems which are provable using choice are of an elegant general character: the cardinalities of any two sets are comparable, every nontrivial ring with unity has a maximal ideal, every vector space has a basis, every connected graph has a spanning tree, and every product of compact spaces is compact, among many others.
-Without the axiom of choice, these theorems may not hold for mathematical objects of large cardinality.
+One argument in favor of using the axiom of choice is that it is convenient because it allows one to prove some simplifying propositions that otherwise could not be proved.
+Many theorems provable using choice are of an elegant general character: the cardinalities of any two sets are comparable, every nontrivial ring with unity has a maximal ideal, every vector space has a basis, every connected graph has a spanning tree, and every product of compact spaces is compact, among many others.
+Frequently, the axiom of choice allows generalizing a theorem to "larger" objects.
+For example, it is provable without the axiom of choice that every vector space of finite dimension has a basis, but the generalization to all vector spaces requires the axiom of choice.
+Likewise, a finite product of compact spaces can be proven to be compact without the axiom of choice, but the generalization to infinite products (Tychonoff's theorem) requires the axiom of choice.

 The proof of the independence result also shows that a wide class of mathematical statements, including all statements that can be phrased in the language of Peano arithmetic, are provable in ZF if and only if they are provable in ZFC.
 Statements in this class include the statement that P = NP, the Riemann hypothesis, and many other unsolved mathematical problems.
-When one attempts to solve problems in this class, it makes no difference whether ZF or ZFC is employed if the only question is the existence of a proof.
+When attempting to solve problems in this class, it makes no difference whether ZF or ZFC is employed if the only question is the existence of a proof.
 It is possible, however, that there is a shorter proof of a theorem from ZFC than from ZF.

-The axiom of choice is not the only significant statement which is independent of ZF.
+The axiom of choice is not the only significant statement that is independent of ZF.
 For example, the generalized continuum hypothesis (GCH) is not only independent of ZF, but also independent of ZFC.
 However, ZF plus GCH implies AC, making GCH a strictly stronger claim than AC, even though they are both independent of ZF.